WV Real Estate Taxes on Minerals

 The yield capitalization model is based on the Gross Receipts for each producing well.
 The gross receipts amount will be apportioned to the working interest and the royalty interest.
 The royalty interest gross receipts shall be discounted by applying a decline rate and a mid-year life Inwood factor reflecting the capitalization rate.
 This calculation determines the projected future income of the well and is the basis for your appraised value.

 You can find the decline rate and capitalization rate information in the current WV natural resource property valuation variables report.
 You will need to know what the age of your well is and your gross royalties for the base year.
-The age of your well is the number of years between 7/1/22 and the first month of production.
-For example, if your date of first production is December 2015, then your age of the well is seven (7) years.
+The age of your well is the number of years between July 1st and the first month of production.
+For example, on a 2022 tax year bill, if your date of first production is December 2015, then the age of the well is seven (7) years.

 You can verify your calendar year well amounts with what is reported by the well producer to WV by calling your county assessor’s office and asking what amounts were reported under your name for each well.
 Your totals and the totals that are reported to WV and verified by your assessor’s office should be close if not exact.
 If not, you will need to contact your well producer to determine the differences.

 Calculate your appraised value for each well on your real estate tax ticket.
-Your royalty interest value total for all wells on your county real estate tax ticket should equal the appraisal value on your notice and what you will be paying taxes on for 2024.
+Your royalty interest appraised value total for all wells on your county real estate tax ticket should equal the appraisal value on your notice of increase in appraisal (or be pretty close) and what you will be paying taxes on for the upcoming year.

 Your real estate tax bill will be 60% of the appraised value times the applicable county tax rate.
 Contact WV Tax Division at 304-558-0781 or email ptdoilgas@wv.gov if you feel your appraised value calculation has been calculated in error.